-This chapter discusses the propagation of sound waves because it is critical to understanding and mitigating the noise pollution resulting from transportation projects.
+Propagation of sound waves is critical to understanding and mitigating the noise pollution resulting from transportation projects.
 A related concept, i.e., the Doppler Effect, is helpful in understanding the use of radar guns for traffic speed enforcement and spot speed studies.